warrensbox/hubapp/docs/_site/index.md

-# appinstall Switcher
+# GitHub App Installer

-The `appinstall` command line tool lets you switch between different versions of [appinstall](https://www.appinstall.io/){:target="_blank"}.
+The `appinstall` command line tool lets you install app binaries from github user's repo -release. .
-If you do not have a particular version of appinstall installed, `appinstall` will download the version you desire.
-The installation is minimal and easy.
-Once installed, simply select the version you require from the dropdown and start using appinstall.
+Once installed, simply select the version you require from the dropdown and start using the github user's binary.

 <hr>